ajsadsad/new-circuit-builder/README.md

 ### Features / Bugs still to be Implemented / Fix
 - Moving a compound gate after creating it.
 - Selecting a compound gate as one etity.
+- Key Recognition doesn't work with consecutive inputs. e.g. holding down ctrl and repeatedly pressing keydown keyup on 'z' will not trigger multiple actions.
+Will only trigger once until both have key up and represessed in same combination.
+-